 1. Redefine Self Care

-I don’t think you have to have x number of hours of self-care per day, or week, or month.
-Self care doesn’t have to be an hour long bubble bath each week, and a day out with your friends every month.
+I don’t think you have to have x number of hours of self-care per day, week, or month.
+Self-care doesn’t have to be an hour-long bubble bath each week, and a day out with your friends every month.

 I don’t think you can quantify self-care in that way.
-There isn’t a “one-size fits most” prescription that you can adhere to that’ll suddenly fix all your problems.
+There isn’t a “one-size fits-most” prescription you can adhere to that’ll suddenly fix all your problems.

 But I think embracing the ordinary – the people and circumstances God has placed before us – is one of the biggest keys to living with joy instead of stress.